 and keyboard delete operation in the chart.
 Upon deletion, graphical Stateflow objects

-events, are completely deleted.
+and message are completely deleted.
 The workspace variable

 exists but is no longer a handle to the deleted state.